Selenamona/Selenamona/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Selenamona, a passionate frontEnd web developer.
+A passionate frontEnd web developer.

 <!--
 ***Languages and Tools:***